 Direct link

-And here is Dunston, reporting his find to his handler and leading him back to the subject.
-"Rückverweisen" is German for "search, find, report back and then lead your handler to the subject."
-The way Dunston communicates a find is jumping up and placing his paws on the chest of his handler.
-This method is taught step by step with clicker training and small treats and is used with dogs who do not like to bark at a discovered person.
+The way Dunston communicates a find is jumping up and placing his paws on his handler's chest.
+This method is taught step by step with clicker training and small treats and is used with dogs who don't like to bark at a discovered person.
 Dunston was never a barker, and since he is an excellent air-scenting dog, he was trained to do his reporting (or alerting) in this manner.